Power Supply Engineer

 Location: Science and Technology Facilities Council, Rutherford Appleton Laboratory Harwell, Oxfordshire.

-You will be able to work collaboratively as part of a team as well under your own initiative.
-The ideal candidate will be self-motivated, enthusiastic and show a logical approach to problem solving.
+- Ability to work collaboratively as part of a team as well under your own initiative.

-We are an equal opportunity employer and value diversity at our company.
-We do not discriminate on the basis of race, religion, colour, national origin, sex, gender, gender expression, sexual orientation, age, marital status, veteran status, or disability status.
-We will ensure that individuals with disabilities are provided reasonable accommodation to participate in the job application or interview process, to perform essential job functions, and to receive other benefits and privileges of employment.
+We will ensure, where possible, that individuals with disabilities are provided reasonable accommodation to participate in the job application or interview process, to perform crucial job functions, and to receive other benefits and privileges of employment.
 Please contact us to request accommodation.

 Applicants are required to submit a CV and a cover letter outlining their suitability for this role.
 Please ensure you showcase your skills in relation to the defined criteria.
 Early applications are encouraged, as candidates may be invited for interview ahead of the closing date.

 The closing date for applications is 5th June 2022.